How NCAA athletes are taking creative control in the Wild West of name, image, likeness deals

 That education shouldn’t exist in a bubble for brand-name schools and celebrity athletes.

 It’s clear to see a path toward lucrative NIL deals for athletes in Division 1 schools, particularly in sports such as football and basketball.
-However, Adrienne Larmett, a senior manager at risk advisory firm Baker Tilly, which specializes in higher education, has to remind leaders at smaller schools that there’s a lane for them as well.
+However, Adrienne Larmett, a senior manager with the higher education practice at CPA firm Baker Tilly, has to remind leaders at smaller schools that there’s a lane for them as well.

 “They say, ‘Oh, NIL, that’s not us.
 We’re a D3 [Division III] school.’
 And I want to say, Have you talked to [your] athletics [departments] and seen how many of your athletes are actually reporting deals?”
 Larmett says.
 “Even if it’s in-kind, like they’ve contracted with a local restaurant, or they’ve got a small dollar amount.
 We’re seeing these things start to add up.”